pagarme/papyrus/README.md

-# Papyrus - Logging with steroids
+# Escriba - Logging with steroids

 The motivations for this library is to provide ways for a better express application logging.
 To achieve this goal we provide tools to managing logs, a log tracker across services and we add relevant information to your log.